 Of course, you’ll get to see beyond just Orlando, too – you can see glimpses of far out into Central Florida, including local theme parks and greenspaces.

 It’s a great opportunity to snap some fun photos with the whole family, and plus there’s something really cool about seeing rain from up above, too.

-Getting In: Admission to ICON Orlando is included with the Go Orlando® Card.
+Getting In: Admission to ICON Orlando is included with the Go Orlando® pass.